alexander0038/TDP-Robocup-Tux_3/README.md

 # TEAM TUX_3 ROBOCUP PAGE

 ## General information about us:
-We are ***Tux_3***, a team from Rahden, a small town in North Rhine-Westphalia, near Bielefeld.
-Our team exists of Alexander Belov (Software, Team Captain), Toni Schürmann (Software), Max Harting (Hardware), Henning Baumgartner (Hardware).
-We compete in the Robocup Junior Soccer Entry for the second time.
+We are Tux_3, a team from Rahden, a small town in North Rhine-Westphalia near Bielefeld.
+Our team consists of Alexander Belov (Software, Team Captain), Toni Schürmann (Software), Max Harting (Hardware), and Henning Baumgartner (Hardware).
+We compete in the RoboCupJunior Soccer Entry League for the second time.

-On our first time competing in the Robocup we were seperate teams: Tux_3 (Alexander and Henning) and Tux_4 (Toni and Max).
-Both made it into the Top 5 and qualified for the German Open in Nuremberg.
-The competition in Nuremberg had good opponents, so sadly we didn't qualify for the European Championship.
+During our first time competing in RoboCup, we were separate teams: Tux_3 (Alexander and Henning) and Tux_4 (Toni and Max).
+Both teams made it into the top 5 and qualified for the German Open in Nuremberg.
+The competition in Nuremberg had strong opponents, so unfortunately we did not qualify for the European Championship.

-But these loses and wins didn't make us lose motivation, instead we fused into a team.
-We learned how to work together and soon we managed to make the second place in Berlin (qualification).
-Now we are preparing for the German open in Cologne, hoping we can qualify for the European Championship.
+However, these losses and wins did not make us lose motivation; instead, we merged into one team.
+We learned how to work together, and soon we managed to achieve second place in the Berlin qualification.
+Now we are preparing for the German Open in Cologne, hoping we can qualify for the European Championship.

 ---